nstockton/mushclient-mume/README.md

 * bpack  --  Switch the boots that the character is currently wearing with the ones in the character's pack.
 * bpouch  --  Switch the boots that the character is currently wearing with the ones in the character's pouch.
 * ccring  --  Use the cure critic ring in the character's pack.
+* chest  --  Unlock, open, and get all from chest.
 * cir  --  Remove the character's helmet, and switch to using the character's circlet or crown.
 * citizen  --  Print the list of towns in which the character has citizenship.
 * clearthoughts [container]  --  Get the ingredients for the ClearThoughts herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.